pelagornis/swift-command/Sources/Command/Documentation.docc/Article/GettingStarted.md

 ```

 ### Extension
-PLCommand is easier to scale.
+Command is easier to scale.

 ```swift
 extension CommandValues {